Perritu/Router/DOCS/Class.md

 ## Changelog

-- `1.0.5`
-  First public release.
+- `1.0.5` First public release.
 Stable, production ready.
-- `1.0.6-rc1`
-  First implementationn of `MountNamespace`.
+- `1.0.6-rc1` First implementationn of `MountNamespace`.
 Release candidate.
-- `2.0.0`
+- `2.0.0` :warning: This is a breaking change.
-  Refractoring.
+  - Refractoring.
 Better performance, legibility, and stability.
-  :warning: This is a breaking change. <br>
-  Removed the api response handling: It's not something that should be handled by a router.
+  - Removed the api response handling: It's not something that should be handled by a router.

 ## Contents